Key Takeaways

 Non-owner car insurance costs $52 a month on average in North Carolina, $9 more than the national average of $43 a month.

-The place where you live does affect your insurance rates, but your age, driving record, and credit background have a bigger effect.
+The place where you live do affect your insurance rates, therefore, start comparing plans for your ZIP code.
+All the same, your age, driving record, and credit background have a bigger effect.

 Best Non-Owner Car Insurance in North Carolina